puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

 #### Array Match: `in`

-The `in` operator matches a field, or set of fields against either an array or a subquery.
+The `in` operator matches a field or set of fields against either an array or a subquery.

 The `in` operator can be used in two ways.
-The simplest way is to see if a field, contains one of the values provided in a list of literal values:
+The simplest way is to see if a field contains one of the values provided in a list of literal values:

     nodes { certname in ["foo", "bar", "baz"] }

-The operator can also be used to ensure the values of a field match the fields returned, from a subquery, which has the form of a nested PQL query within the
+The operator can also be used to ensure the values of a field match the fields returned from a subquery, which has the form of a nested PQL query within the
 filter:

     nodes { certname in facts[certname] { value = "foo" } }

-With the subquery form, we can even match on multiple fields, as long as the fields being matched, and the subqueries projection fields match:
+With the subquery form, we can even match on multiple fields, as long as the fields being matched and the subqueries projection fields match:

     facts { [certname, name] in fact_contents[certname, name] { value ~ "a" } }